usharesoft/appcenter-docs/end-user/en/source/pages/deploying/deploy-machine-image.rst

 Deploying a Machine Image
 --------------------------

 .. note:: Currently, Linux machine images published on Amazon, OpenStack, Cloudstack and Microsoft Azure can be deployed from UForge.
-You can deploy a Windows based appliance only to Amazon.
+You can deploy a Windows based appliance only to Amazon and Azure.

 You can only deploy a machine image if you have AMP installed.
 For more information on installing AMP, refer to the official `Cloudsoft AMP documentation <https://docs.cloudsoft.io/>`_